 - The CVSO are required to attend and maintain annual federal and State certifications, through continued education on benefits.

-- Our CVSOs will apply specialized knowledge in the best way suited to the needs of every individual veteran or other beneficiary who visit our office for assistance.
+- Our CVSOs will apply specialized knowledge in the best way suited to the needs of every individual veteran or other beneficiary who visits our office for assistance.

 Non-Sherburne County Residents